 From the beginning of its international expansion, the brand has sought out local partnerships in their target region.
 While the U.S. marketing strategy has largely centered on sports like American football, Under Armour has sponsored local sports clubs, like Tottenham Hotspur, as they enter new markets.

 M.A.C.’s Inclusive Look

-“All Races, All Sexes, All Ages,” has long been M.A.C.’s mission statement, and it’s a good one if you want to welcome the world to your stores.
-The company saw an opportunity in catering to under served minority women who couldn’t find cosmetics that worked with their skin tone.
+“All Races, All Sexes, All Ages,” has long been M.A.C.’s slogan, and it’s a good one if you want to welcome the world to your stores.
+The company saw an opportunity: catering to underserved minority women who couldn’t find cosmetics that worked with their skin tone.
 This approach made them a natural fit for expansion into Brazilian retailers in 2002.
-Since then, they’ve had enormous success, and there are now at least 30 stand-alone M.A.C. stores in the country.
+Since then, they’ve had enormous success, and continue to grow internationally with hyperlocal branding, even as they launched virtual stores worldwide in 2020.

 So how will you tailor your global growth strategy to specific international markets?
-As IKEA, Under Armour and M.A.C. demonstrate, the approach can vary widely — from capitalizing on local economic trends to investing in entertainment and supporting social causes.
+As IKEA, Under Armour and M.A.C. demonstrate, the approach can vary widely — from capitalizing on local economic trends to investing in entertainment to supporting new technology and experiences.
 Acclaro can help you plan for your first move.
-Contact us today for more info or a free translation quote.
+Contact us today to learn about customizing a localization strategy to your growth goals.